 - A web browser of your choice For e.g Google Chrome, Firefox.
 Safari etc.

 The three major ways to install WordPress are:

 - Selecting a hosting plan with pre-installed WordPress.

 - Manual WordPress Installation – The manual method involves downloading WordPress from the official wordpress.org site.
 Then uploading these files to your web host using an FTP client like Filezilla. .
 WordPress can be manually installed on a local computer too.
 All operating systems support this including Windows, Mac and Linux.
 Website or WordPress designers use the local installation for testing.

 - Automatic WordPress installation using auto-installer scripts.
 The auto-installer scripts are run within a cPanel interface.
 These scripts enable the famous 1-click install.

 How to Install WordPress with cPanel?

 cPanel is a popular software used by most web hosting companies.
-This software helps website owners manage their hosting account using a simple online interface.
+This software helps website owners manage their hosting accounts using a simple online interface.